paljsingh/impartus-downloader/README.md

 - Multi view/track files supported.
 Tested with files up to 4 tracks.
 - Parallel downloads supported.
 - Tested on Mac, Linux (ubuntu) and Windows 10.
+- Editable subject field to create short subject name mapping.
+- Auto-detect when the real video path differs from expected video paths, due to change in topic on server, new short-subject name mapping or change in video/slides path.
+- Option to add offline slides.
+- Bulk move/rename files when there is a change in the actual vs expected video paths.
 - Sortable content.
 - Customizable color schemes, fonts.
+- Configurable columns.
+- Color scheme change via the UI.

 ___